toddaustin07/DC_alarmserver/README.md

 - Be sure that you've given the Pi device app enough time to load and get in to a 'listen' state before you get too far in the mobile app Add Device process
 - In the event that onboarding a device fails, if you wait long enough (up to 4 minutes max), the Pi device app will usually time out and return your Pi's wireless state back to normal.
 If you Ctrl-c out of the Pi device app early, your wireless may be left in the 'SoftAP' state.
 If this happens, use the ~/rpi-st-device/resetAP utility to reset your wireless state before restarting the device app again (the onboard script offers the option to do this for you)
 - Monitor the log messages coming from the device app; they can help determine where errors may be occurring.
 Copy and paste them to a file to provide later if asking for help.
 - Once the mobile app is done exchanging info with your Pi and you've selected a wireless AP for the Pi to reconnect to (moot if you have an ethernet connection), the Pi device app will then wait for the SmartThings MQTT server to respond back with successful device registration.
-At times, this can take up to 30-40 seconds or more from the time you had selected an AP in the mobile app, so be patient.
+At times, this can take up to 30-40 seconds or more from the time you had selected an SSID in the mobile app, so be patient.

-See the detail configuration guide of the rpi-st-device package for additional information.
+See the detail configuration guide in the rpi-st-device package for additional information.